Code-Institute-Submissions/local-business-project-3/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Materialize 1.0.0:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
-    - Materialized was used to assist with the responsiveness and styling of the website.
+    - Materialize was used to assist with the responsiveness and styling of the website.
 1. [MongoDB:](https://ianlunn.github.io/Hover/)
     - MongoDB was used as the database for the Interactive code work.
 1. [Font Awesome:](https://fontawesome.com/)